voiceittech/VoiceIt2-Alpha-Speaker-Validation/README.md

 ## Description

 This repository contains Python 3 based http client [client.py](./client.py) which tests all possible enrollment/verification combinations for two example users and their files:

 - user A enrollment files against user A verification file
 - user A enrollment files against user B verification file
 - user B enrollment files against user B verification file
 - user B enrollment files against user A verification file

+When running the client, you will need to specify whether you want to target the text dependent engine (`siv3`) or the non-text dependent engine (`siv4`) using the `--target` argument.

 ---